 Use these weather lapbook activities to immerse your students in a fun and engaging weather study.
 By the end of your unit, your class will be filled with mini meteorologists for sure!

-Your Ready to Use Weather Activities
+Your Ready to Use Weather Lapbook Activities

 Save These Weather Lapbook Activity Ideas

 Make sure to save these weather lapbook activities to your favorite classroom Pinterest board!
-That way when you decide to tackle a weather study, you will have everything you need.
+That way, when you decide to tackle a weather study, you will have everything you need.